zaher-abbas/node-intro/README.md

 </br>
 <strong><code>npm install</strong></code> to install the dependancies included in package.json
 </br>
-In this project Ive used a pre-defined script named <strong>'start'</strong> to run index.js directly, to test it run:
+In this project Ive used a pre-defined script named <strong>'start'</strong> which will execute index.js directly, to test it run:
 </br>
 <strong><code>npm start</code></strong>
 </br>